ashwanthkumar/crealytics-devops-task/README.md

 Solution to the [devops task](https://docs.google.com/document/d/18zk1WbVBPuooO_sCPwA1Y8KkHubQSPJHfBZZ7eHFgKs/edit?ts=59a81932#) given as part of interview process at [Crealytics](https://crealytics.com/career/), Devops Role.

 ## Solution Approach
-The approach I'm taking for solving the problem is to have a startup-script which would create the required user and password with sudo privileges.
-I then configure the instance with metadata (`startup-script-url`) pointing it to the [file on Github](https://raw.githubusercontent.com/ashwanthkumar/crealytics-devops-task/master/startup-script.sh).
+The approach I took for solving the problem is to inject a startup-script to the VM that would create the required user with password and sudo privileges.
+It would pick the username and password from the instance metadata.
+The startup-script is configured via the metadata (`startup-script-url`) pointing it to the [file on Github](https://raw.githubusercontent.com/ashwanthkumar/crealytics-devops-task/master/startup-script.sh).
 Rest is taken care by Google Compute.

-We store the username and password in plain text in the metadata while creating the instance.
-The startup script then deletes this sensitive information after configuring the required user with sudo permissions.
+Given that we store the username and password in plain text in the metadata while creating the instance, the script deletes the sensitive information at the end.
+We also set a key on the metadata at the end of the script to make sure the script has passed fine.

+While there are other approaches to solving this problem, I found this to be the simplest of them.
+Some approaches I thought through and rejected were

+- Once the instance is up, SSH into the machine programmatically to run the required commands.
+This would require a lot of complexity in terms of managing SSH connections from Go.
+- Use ansible or any other tool to configure the instance once it is up.
+This would require complexity in terms of managing process launching and exit status from Go.

 ## Usage
 We use [`glide`](https://glide.sh/) for dependency management.
 Please make sure you've glide installed on your machine before attempting to build the project.
 To build and run the service you should run the following command